 So he refunded the chocolate donut and charged me for the milk.
 Ok, whatever.
 Again, was the 45 cents worth having me and 6 other customers wait?
 Did the little mishap at the first window really warrant the aggravated tone, expression and words?

 When it comes to problems, the issue is not usually the issue.
 How the issue is handled becomes the real issue.

 The simple misunderstanding of a chocolate donut instead of chocolate milk is no big deal at all.

 The way the employee handled this made it a big deal for me.
 Her tone, words and the lengthy wait made a lasting and negative impression on me.

 Everybody thinks to train employees on the company’s products/services and to give them necessary phone skills.
 But very few people in customer service actually get the training they need to handle problems in such a way that they immediately restore customer confidence.

 But you can give your employees the training they need to make sure the way an issue is handled never becomes the real issue.
 Start training your people on how to handle issues in such a way that they delight customers and create moments of magic –and not moments of misery.

-In my customer service online training I dedicate a full module to how to handle problems and complaints: 5 Keys to Restoring Customer Confidence After a Problem Occurs.
+In my customer service online training I dedicate a full course to how to handle problems and complaints: 5 Keys to Restoring Customer Confidence After a Problem Occurs.